 This topic describes the instance types and instance families that support instance type changes.
-Before you change the instance type of an Elastic Compute Service (ECS) instance, verify whether the instance type can be changed and identify the compatible instance types.
+Before you change the instance type of an Elastic Compute Service (ECS) instance, check whether the instance type can be changed and identify compatible instance types.

 Impacts of instance type changes

-The impacts of changing the instance type vary based on the network types of instances.
+The impacts of changing the instance type of an ECS instance vary based on the network type of the instance.

-For retired instance types, when a non-I/O optimized instance is changed into an I/O optimized instance, instance information (including the private IP addresses, disk device names, and software authorization codes) is changed together with the instance.
-On Linux instances, basic disks (
+For retired instance types, when a non-I/O optimized instance is changed into an I/O optimized instance, the private IP addresses, disk device names, and software authorization codes of the instance are changed together with the instance.
+On a Linux instance, basic disks (

 cloud